Tyler-Lopez/SignUploadAPI/README.md

 ## Commands

 ### Upload a Sign
-While the command is configurable, by default it is set to `/upload sign`.
+While the command is configurable, by default it is set to `/uploadsign`.
 > /uploadsign "Title of Image(Optional"